madmaxgrey/Preshyons-Modpack/README.md

 5. finale instructions extract the 2 folders from my modpack into the MO2 folder and launch Mod Organizer Create Portable Instance and point it towards the anomaly subfolder and your donzo :)

-# Ignore Above has to be updated once modpack is officialy Avaliable
 ## Modlist

 ### Audio